magic-jojo/tracker/docs/ConfigDB.md

 Request travel time if available.

-	If travelExpires is not NULL and has not passed, return True.
+	If expires has not passed, return True.
-	If (expires or has passed, AND recovers or has passed) set expires to 'now' plus travel minutes set recovers to 'now' plus travel + recover minutes return True
+	If (expires has passed, AND recovers has passed) set expires to 'now' plus travel minutes set recovers to 'now' plus travel + recover minutes return True